PADL/FlutterSwift/README.md

 ### Mobile and desktop platforms

-On mobile and desktop platforms such as iOS and Android, the `FlutterPlatformMessenger` class wraps the platform's existing binary messenger.
+On mobile and desktop platforms such as iOS and Android, the `FlutterPlatformMessenger` class wraps the platform's existing [binary messenger](https://api.flutter.dev/flutter/services/BinaryMessenger-class.html).
 This is due to the platform binary messenger not being replaceable, as it is used by host platform plugins.

 On Darwin platforms (that is, iOS and macOS), you should simply add FlutterSwift as a Swift package dependency from Xcode.
-On Android, you will need to link FlutterSwift into a Java Native Interface (JNI) library that is bundled with your APK.
+On Android, you will need to link FlutterSwift into a Java Native Interface (JNI) library that is bundled with your APK (more of which below).

 ### Embedded platforms

 The `FlutterDesktopMessenger` actor wraps the API in `flutter_messenger.h`.
-This package will build the Sony eLinux Wayland engine as a submodule, but it doesn't at this time build the Flutter engine itself; this is included in the included artifact bundle.
+This package will build the Sony eLinux Wayland engine as a submodule, using the engine included in the artifact bundle in this repository.

 ## Examples